 Common symptoms include difficulty falling asleep, poor sleep, daytime tiredness, difficulty concentrating, and sometimes nausea.
 Most individuals can adapt to a new time zone within 2-3 days.
 However, depending upon the individual and the number of time zones crossed, symptoms can linger for 5-7 days in some cases.

 Traveling eastward, as opposed to westward, is a more difficult adjustment for the body.
-This is because it is easier to lengthen internal rhythms to a day longer than 24 hours than it is to shorten them to a day less than 24 hours.
+This is because it is easier to lengthen our internal clock rhythms to a day longer than 24 hours than it is to shorten them to a day less than 24 hours.
 Numerous approaches have been tried to treat jet lag with varying degrees of success.

-In the few days before traveling, trying to change your body's internal rhythm to match that of the time zone you will be traveling to may be useful.
-This can be accomplished by gradually moving (about 1 hour per day) your bedtime and rising time 3 days before travel.
+In the few days before traveling, trying to change your body’s internal rhythm to match that of the time zone you will be traveling to may be useful.
+This can be accomplished by gradually moving (about 1 hour per day) your bedtime and rising time at least 3 days before travel.
 Also, trying to time meals to more closely match meal times of your destination may help.

 During the flight, staying well-hydrated and avoiding alcohol will minimize some of the symptoms.
 Upon arrival at the destination, minimizing napping on the first day and eating meals at typical meal times in the new time zone will help.
 Probably the most important factor to resetting your body clock is obtaining appropriately timed bright light exposure (sunlight is best).